 Their eventual coupling was the result of shared interests and the enjoyment of each other’s company.
 It was not the result of a spell gone awry or a randy professor masterminding the seduction of his nubile student.

-He easily lifted and carried her in the direction of his bed chamber.
-He pushed the door open, and Hermione’s breath caught.
+He easily scooped her up in his strong arms and carried her in the direction of his bed chamber.
+Hermione’s breath caught as he pushed the door open with his foot.
 ‘This is Severus’ room!’

 As he pushed open the door he said to her, “Tonight, you’re mine completely.
 Mine.
 All mine.
 You are completely and utterly all mine.
 You will forever belong only to me – and no one else!
 I will share you with no one!” he promised.

-He gently deposited her on the bed and whispered softly, “Tonight you are going to learn how it feels like to be loved completely.”
+He gently deposited her on the bed and whispered softly, “Tonight you are going to experience what it feels like to be loved completely.”

-"I hope we’ve been right, Albus.
-They do love each other though.
+"I hope we’ve done right, Albus.
+They do love each other.
 Finally, he is willing to admit it," she said solemnly.

-"I hope you are correct, Nim.
-I fear Hermione will be recruited," replied Albus gravely.
+"No more meddling, Nim.
+They are in Merlin's hands now.
+My fear is Hermione will be recruited," replied Albus gravely.

 "The snitch has been caught, Albus.
 Is our side winning?
 My fear is that we won’t be so fortunate this time," she moaned.

 "They came together sooner than either of us planned.
-My concern now is will they last?
-It is too bad they did not have time to build a proper relationship.
-They lack the foundation that couples build as they begin to learn about each other.
-I want to believe they will survive, but the odds are against them," he replied softly.
-The twinkle in his eyes was gone.
+Will they last?
+It is too bad they did not have the time to build a proper relationship.
+Without the foundation that couples build as they begin to learn about each other, the odds are against them.
+I must believe they will survive and save the wizarding world," he replied softly.

 "You are wrong, Albus.
-They have had five years to build a foundation and one year of foreplay.”
+They have had five years to build a foundation and one year of foreplay,” Nim chided humorously.